-Things changed for me in 2012.
-I was involved in a car accident that was relatively minor event in itself but the consequences that rippled out from it threatened to overwhelm me.
-I developed PTSD and suffered burn-out from working as head of department in a very stressful job.
-The wheels came off the trolley.
-It was stunned to find myself falling apart in a very disconcerting way.
+Things took a dramatic changed for Emma in 2012.
+On 29th February, she was involved in a car accident which led to her developing PTSD.
+She also suffered burn-out from over a decade in a very stressful job.
+Emma says, "The wheels came off the trolley, as they say.
+I was stunned to find myself falling apart in a very disconcerting way.
 I could not work.
 It took a long time to recover.
-It fact it took a year to return to my job, and that was in a part-time role.
-No longer head of department.
-It was tough and most people did not know what to say to me.
-I would say that it has taken me 5 years to feel relatively “normal” again.
+In fact, it took a year to return to my job, and that was only in a part-time role.
+It was incredibly tough."

-A crucial part of that recovery process was painting.
-In the first 6 months of my illness I could do nothing.
-I tried to keep busy but I could hardly make it to the shops.
+For Emma, a crucial part of that recovery process was painting.
+In the first 6 months of her illness, she could do nothing.
+She says "I tried to keep busy but I could hardly make it to the shops.
 I was overwhelmed with exhaustion.
-The world terrified me.
-My hobbies and interests all fell away from me.
-Seeing a couple of therapists who used EMDR therapy was a turning point for me.
-In August on 2012, I picked up my paint brush and started painting.
-Every day.
-All day.
-Day in day out.
-I haven’t stopped since.
-Painting calms and soothes me.
+The world terrified me."
+During the course of that year, Emma saw two therapists who used EMDR therapy.
+This was a turning point for her.
+Late August 2012, she picked up her paintbrush and started painting and painting; every day, all day, day-in-day out.
+She hasn't really stopped since.